thienkq/cp-internal/docs/anniversary-calculation-logic.md

 ### Scheduled Processing for Future Absences

-A daily cron job processes extended absences that have just completed:
+A daily cron job processes extended absences that have completed but haven't been processed yet. **This design ensures recovery from cron job failures**:

 ```sql
 -- Function to process newly completed extended absences